RealtyOffer/realty-offer-frontend/src/pages/agents.md

   - Must be an agent for at least 12 months

-  - Must have closed 6 transactions, 3 of which you were representing the seller
+  - Must have closed 6 transactions, 3 of which must be listings

-  - No penalties

-  - Licensed in the State of Michigan
+  - License must be in good standing in the State of Michigan

-  - Active membership with a realtor association ***
+  - Active membership with a realtor association within the state of Michigan
 sectionFiveHeading: Now available for iOS and Android
 sectionFiveContent: >-
   RealtyOffer™ makes bidding easy.
 Agents can bid in seconds from the palm of their hands.